LACMIP/emu/docs/_documentation/cataloging.md

 There are two possible cataloging scenarios, and looking at the ID tag will tell you which.
 If the specimen needs a catalog number, only a locality number will be present (e.g., "LACMIP 2533."); the lot number will be blank.
 In this case, proceed with creating a new catalog record, as outlined immediately below.

-Less commonly, if the specimen was previously cataloged and the existing record needs updating, the catalog number will already be filled out with both a locality and lot number (e.g. "LACMIP 2533.1").
+Less commonly, if the specimen was previously cataloged and the existing record needs updating, the ID tag will already include both a locality and lot number (e.g. "LACMIP 2533.1").
+If this is the case, you will follow the instructions for ["Editing a Catalogue Record"]({{ site.baseurl }}/documentation/cataloging/#editing-a-catalogue-record).
 Consult the Collections Manager the first time you think you've encountered this scenario.
-If this is the case, you will follow the instructions for ["Editing a Catalogue Record"]({{ site.baseurl }}/documentation/cataloging/#editing-a-catalogue-record).

 ## Taxonomy 101
 If you are new to taxonomy and binomial nomenclature, please watch the following video and review [this article](https://www.digitalatlasofancientlife.org/learn/systematics/taxonomy/) to familiarize yourself with these concepts before proceeding.
 {% include video id="12XO8vYqBsA" provider="youtube" %}

+## Other rules
+Here are a few more important things to keep in mind:
+- Work with one specimen lot (box) at a time, and do not move specimens or labels between boxes.
+- Do not reorganize the boxes within their trays during cataloging.
+- Some boxes contain multiple ID tags; catalog them in order, beginnign with the ID tag on top.

 # Cataloging

 ## Creating a new catalogue record

 Creating a new catalogue record is the most common kind of cataloging you will do when working with the LACMIP collection, which is enormous and will take years and years of concerted effort to completely catalog.
-There are a few important things to keep in mind when cataloging:
-- Work with one specimen lot (box) at a time.
-- Some boxes contain multiple ID tags, i.e. for some specimens you will be creating multiple catalogue records.
-Always catalog the top ID tag first.
-- **Never remove any labels** from their boxes.
-- **Do not reorganize the boxes** within their trays during cataloging.

-EMu can facilitate very efficient cataloging if you take a few minutes to set up your workflow.
-Default values and ditto-ing are two tools to help you do just that, and are explained further down in this section.

 ### Entering the ID tag data

 Begin by creating a new catalogue record (*File > New Record*) and following the step-by-step instructions below.
 Please note that these are general instructions and you should **always feel free to ask questions** when you are unsure!
 Also, remember that the documentation for the [Catalogue module]({{ site.baseurl }}/documentation/catalogue/) provides more detailed information about specific fields and possible values that you should also review.

 **On the *Invert.
 Paleo.* tab...**